Home » Forex Trading Guide » Most Traded Forex Currency Pairs

 Zornitsa Stefanova is experienced forex and crypto analyst.
 She also covers various financial topics such as stocks trading and retirement investments.

-Over 2,500 currency pairs are available for trading but a select few dominate the market in terms of demand, liquidity, and turnover.
+There are currently 180 currencies in circulation across 195 countries.
+They combine to form around 2,500 currency pairs but a select few dominate the market in terms of demand, liquidity, and turnover.
 The EUR/USD pair reigns supreme, ranking first in daily trading volume (22.7% in April 2022) and market share, followed by other majors involving the US dollar.

 The members of our team have crunched all key numbers on the forex pairs currently dominating the foreign exchange market and the currencies comprising them.
 We extracted data from trustworthy sources like BIS and IMF to deliver accurate and up-to-date information our readers can rely on.
 Here are several of the findings we uncovered during our exhaustive research.